 To play the video or audio file, click the Play button .
 View the total length of the media in the timeline .

 To pause the media as it plays, click the Pause button .
-As the media plays, the bar acts as a timer for the media.
-Starting with 00:00, the numbers change to show the elapsed time in the media .
+As the media plays, the numbers will change to indicate the elapsed time in the media.

-To set the playback volume for the media, click the Volume button and then click and drag the volume indicator .
-The indicator farthest to the left indicates no volume; the indicator farthest to the right indicates full volume.
+To set the playback volume for the media, click the Volume button then click and drag the volume indicator .
+To decrease the volume, move the indicator to the left.
+To increate the volume, move the indicator to the right.

 Note: Playback volume is based on the current volume set for your computer.
 You may also have to adjust the volume for your computer output.